A Persuasive Approach to Combating Misinformation: Appendix C

-\begin{theorem} If $\lambda = 0$, the performative process converges in $2(|\Theta| - 1)$ iterations to a stable point where the platform always recommends to share. \end{theorem} \begin{proof} Observe that any belief $\rhohat \in \Delta^{|\Theta|}$ can be equivalently represented as a vector in ${|\Theta|-1}$ dimensional space.
+\begin{proof} Observe that any belief $\rhohat \in \Delta^{|\Theta|}$ can be equivalently represented as a vector in ${|\Theta|-1}$ dimensional space.
 As such, hereinafter, we will refer to $\rhohat \in \reals^{|\Theta|-1}$.
 Recall that $w_a(\rhohat)$ is a linear function representing the expected user utility at belief $\rhohat$ for taking action $a$, and the plane of indifference, which we denote by $\D$ is the intersection of these two planes, with $dim(\D) \leq |\Theta|-1$.
 If $w_0(\rhohat)$ and $w_1(\rhohat)$ are co-planer (thus like $\rhohat$, $dim(\D) = |\Theta|-1$), the user is indifferent at \emph{all} beliefs $\rhohat$.
 Since ties break in favour of the platform, $\bar{\up}(\rhohat) = max(\up_0(\rhohat), \up_1(\rhohat))$, where $\up_a(\rhohat)$ denotes the expected platform utility when action $a$ is taken at belief $\rhohat$.
 Since the mapping from $P(\thetahat)$ to $P(\theta)$ is continuous (lemma \ref{lemma:noisy_to_true_scheme}) and expectation is linear, $\up(\rhohat, x)$ is linear and $\bar{\up}(\rhohat)$ is continuous and piecewise linear.
 Further, since this is a max over two linear functions, $\bar{\up}(\rhohat)$ is either convex or concave everywhere.
 As observed by \citet{kamenica2011bayesian}, when this function is concave, signaling cannot strictly improve utility, and when convex, the optimal induced posterior is at the simplex boundary.
 Note that when signaling cannot improve utility, uninformative signaling that does not change the prior is optimal, and we reach a stable point.
 We now prove our claim inductively.

 We start with the base case of $|\Theta| = 2$ with $\rhohat \in [0,1]$.
 If the user is indifferent everywhere, the above implies that either signaling cannot improve utility and we are at a stable point or signaling moves the share posterior to the simplex boundary, addressed below.
 Otherwise, $\D$ is simply a point on this interval.
 Starting at any noisy prior $\muhat_t$, the first optimal signaling step will result in induced posteriors either at point $\D$, or on the boundary $[0,1]$ due to lemma \ref{lemma:indifference}.
 Note that since $\lambda = 0$, the prior at the next round is the ``share'' induced posterior, $\rhohat^1_0$.
 Thus, the next round's prior will be either on the boundary (i.e. $0$ or $1$) or at $\D$.
 If the prior is at the boundary, observe that there exists no signaling scheme that can strictly improve upon the utility at the prior, since there is no convex combination of distinct posteriors that can equal the prior.
 Thus, we have stability at round $t+1$.
 If the next round prior is at $\D$, optimal signaling at round $t+1$ must (due to lemma \ref{lemma:indifference}) either stay at $\D$ (and thus achieve convergence), or move the boundary and achieve stability in the next round.
 Thus, when $|\Theta| = 2$, a stable point is achieved in at most 2 steps.